MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/social/clubs/index.md

 > [!NOTE]
 > This is preliminary documentation.

-Clubs is one of the Xbox Live Social features, to easily integrate your game's teams, clans, and communities.
+The Clubs feature easily integrates your game's teams, clans, and communities.

 General-purpose clubs in Xbox Live are focused on games and interests.
 Clubs are created and managed by gamers to socialize and play with other like-minded gamers.